 with the name of the file you uploaded.

-For information about limiting access to your files, see Limiting access to web pages
+For information about limiting access to your files, see How do I limit access to my web pages?

 Publicizing your individual home page